Multi-Cloud with GraalVM: Building and Deploying Optimized Applications

 The expected output is:

-STEP 5: Build a Native Image Locally and Run Inside a Container (Default Configuration)
+STEP 5: Build a Native Image and Run Inside a Container (Default Configuration)

-In this step, you will create a native image with the default configuration on a host machine, and only run it inside a container.
+In this step, you will create a native image with the default configuration and execute it inside a container.

 Explanation